 This page tells you about the chemotherapy drug fluorouracil and its possible side effects.
 There are sections about

 Fluorouracil is also known as FU or 5FU and is one of the most commonly used drugs to treat cancer.
-It is used to treat many types of cancer including, breast cancer, head and neck cancers, anal cancer, stomach cancer, colon cancer and some skin cancers.
+It is a treatment for many types of cancer including

 It may be combined with other cancer drugs or with radiotherapy.